 Author – Arindam Paul

 Electrical home appliances such as air conditioners, ceiling fans, washing machines and others account for almost 18% of worldwide energy consumption.
 In India, there is an upsurge in the usage of electrical appliances, and in spite of economic growth, cost-saving and energy-saving appliances are not a part of an average Indian household.
 A consumer should make an informed decision while buying home appliances that have energy saving potential, but government practices have deterred this plan from attaining its full potential.

 Star rating for Energy Efficient Appliances

 Almost 80 countries have set energy-efficiency standards for household appliances, lighting, and other electrical equipment.
 The International Energy Agency believes that the appliance labeling program can slash a country’s energy consumption by around 10-25%.
-However, despite the government encouraging such energy saving programs, Indian consumers don’t buy energy-efficient home appliances compared to the less efficient ones.
-The drawbacks of this program restrict consumers cost-saving and hamper the country’s carbon emission reduction efforts.
+However, despite the government encouraging such energy-saving programs, Indian consumers don’t prefer energy-efficient home appliances over the less efficient ones.
+The drawbacks of this program reduces consumers’ cost-saving and hampers the country’s carbon emission reduction efforts.

-Today as we observe the world consumer day, let us take a look at expert suggestions on how the Indian government can implement the use of energy efficient appliances among Indian consumers:
+On this world consumer day, let us take a look at some expert suggestions on how the Indian government can implement the use of energy efficient appliances among Indian consumers:

 Transparent energy prices

 Energy is not a mystical product that is different from other goods and services.
 Power generation and consumption are related to the larger economy, and a thorough analysis based on public demands should be done for it.
 Prices that reflect the benefits and cost of consumption and production give the motivation to do the right thing; hence getting the right price for energy consumption of home appliances will ensure people consume only what they need, and not waste it.
 Currently, Indian consumers enjoy the benefit of subsidized power, so they do not care of energy saving.

 Provide energy information on appliances

-Ranking of energy consuming home appliances – Source: Synergy
+Ranking of various energy consuming home appliances – Source: Synergy